 Daylesford is my absolute favourite country town.
 Located 115 kilometres North West of Melbourne, it has everything I look for in a weekend escape destination.
-Quality food, a town pleasingly situated on a hill overlooking a lake, walking tracks, a sophisticated, yet relaxed atmosphere and a proliferation of mineral spas for when you feel like a good soak.
-Freshly back from my umpteenth trip to this charming town, I give you an updated list of the best Daylesford has to offer.
+Fresh air quality food, a town nicely situated on a hill overlooking a lake, walking tracks, a sophisticated, yet relaxed atmosphere and proliferation of mineral spas for when you feel like a good soak.
+Freshly back from my umpteenth trip, I give you a list of the best Daylesford has to offer.

-Walks: take a stroll around the lake, along a section of the Goldfields Track or up the steep hill to the Wombat Hill Botanic Gardens.
-There is so much nature to see all around Daylesford from the magnificent decidious trees to the striking rosellas and black cockatoos.
+Walks: Take a stroll around the lake, along a section of the Goldfields Track or up the steep hill to the Wombat Hill Botanic Gardens.
+There is so much nature to see all around Daylesford from the magnificent deciduous trees to the beautiful rosellas and black cockatoos.
 One option is book a Secret Forest Walk, a GPS tour of the surrounding forest that includes a number of hidden art installations.

-Live music: The Radio Springs Hotel in nearby Lyonville has live music Thursday to Sunday with good pub food and friendly service.
+Live music: The Radio Springs Hotel in nearby Lyonville with live music Thursday to Sunday.

 You can read about the history of the Daylesford area here.